vyadh/teamcity-azure-keyvault-plugin/README.md

 A plugin to TeamCity (>= 2018.1) to integrate with Azure Key Vault to make managing secrets in TeamCity easier and more secure.

-**Important:** While this plugin is functional, it very new and best described as beta software.

 Many thanks to JetBrains for their [Hashicorp Vault plugin][1] which provided a lot of guidance on how to accomplish similar functionality with Azure Key Vault.
+While this plugin was written from scratch, it would have been far more difficult to implement without it.

 Also thanks to RodM for the [TeamCity Gradle Plugin][2] which provided a great head start to development.